 f015524: On busy days, people park along the access road,

 far from the beach.

 Rubbish Once there were rubbish bins for the convenience of the visitors but

 these required upkeep and were inadequate during a few very busy weekends.

-been removed.
+removed.
 Gradually people became used to the new regime and it appears

 Toilet facilities Fresh running water is not available at Goat Island, and puritans of